MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Used to display player scores in your world.
 #### Manual Properties
 - Leaderboard
-    - Dropdown list with all avaliable leaderboards.
+    - Dropdown list with all available leaderboards.
 - Displayed Title
     - Text field
 - Number of Entries Per Page